SonarSoftwareInc/importer/README.md

 `$importer = new SonarSoftware\Importer\Importer();`

 You may have to increase your PHP time limit if you're doing a large import, as it takes some time for each API request.
 You can change this in your script by calling `set_time_limit(0)` for an infinite timeout, or replacing 0 with the number of seconds.
+This importer will automatically run multiple API requests concurrently.

 ###Importer output
 Assuming there are no fatal errors (which will throw an exception) the importer will write logs into the **log_output** folder.
 This folder will contain a fail and success log file, which will report any failures, as well as successes.
 An import is